How to implement a continuous performance management process step by step?

 #1.
 Effective goal setting.

-Allows the employees to set their individual goals and align them with the organizational goals through regular conversations and discussions with the managers.
-These goals are set through OKRs (Objectives and Key Results ) or SMART goals, with few ways to track the progress on their own.
+Employees set their individual goals and align them with organizational goals through regular conversations and discussions with managers.
+They establish these goals using OKRs (Objectives and Key Results) or SMART goals, enabling them to track their progress independently.

 #2.
 Encourages communication between Manager and subordinates